Skip to content

 Debugging

-Enable browser developer tools to monitor: - Network requests to see applied body data - Console warnings for interceptor errors - Request/response timing and status codes
+Enable browser developer tools to monitor: - Network requests to see applied headers and body data - Console warnings for interceptor errors - Request/response timing and status codes

 requestInterceptor: (config) => {